Selby College: History

 Selby College was founded in 1984, on the site of a former secondary school that was built in the 1950s.

 Allan Stewart (OBE) was the college principal from 1992 to September 2018.
 He was responsible for funding the major redevelopment project at the college between 2004 and 2010 that replaced the old school buildings.
 The campus now consists of 5 major buildings; Innovation, Renaissance, Jubilee, Aspiration and the Sixth Form Academy.
 The latter features a plaque on its wall dedicated to Stewart.

 The college has often been dubbed "One of England's top performing colleges", with students achieving some of the highest examination results in the country.
 In 2007 Selby College was described as "outstanding" in all five areas during its Ofsted inspection.

-Since 2006, the college has share its site with Brightstart Day Nursery.
+Since 2006, the college has shared its site with Brightstart Day Nursery.

 In 2010, three students were injured during an end of term celebration after an inflatable "broke loose from its moorings".